publication date: Jul. 11, 2014

 Let us begin with the use of pCR as a predictor of adjuvant benefit.
 The Cortazar analysis suggests, as does virtually every analysis of neoadjuvant therapy, that having a pathologic complete response is a very good thing for an individual.
 The great majority of patients with a pCR go on to have prolonged disease-free survival.
 There is no question but that, for an individual, pCR is a powerful predictor of benefit.
 This is true in all breast cancer subgroups, and the 0.39 EFS hazard ratio quoted by Dr. Berry refers to this striking relationship.

 But that is not the real question for a clinical trialist.
-The question is, rather (at least in part), what difference in pCR rate must … Continue reading 40-28 George Sledge Responds To Berry’s Letter: Neoadjuvant Doesn’t Predict Adjuvant In Breast Cancer and Berry’s Rejoinder
+The question is, rather (at least in part), what difference in pCR rate must one see between two arms of a neoadjuvant trial for one to see an improvement in event-free survival rates for the overall trial population.
+The Cortazar meta-analysis was quite clear in this regard: there was no obvious relationship between a delta in pCR and a delta if EFS hazard ratio.
+This was true even after excluding low-grade, hormone-receptor positive tumors that would be expected not to benefit … Continue reading 40-28 George Sledge Responds To Berry’s Letter: Neoadjuvant Doesn’t Predict Adjuvant In Breast Cancer and Berry’s Rejoinder

 To access this members-only content, please log in.

 Institutional subscribers, please log in with your IP

 If you're not a subscriber why not join today?

 To gain access to the members only content click here